pietro-nobili-SDG/databricks-api-sample/hashicorp_vault.md

 ```

 and paste the unseal keys one by one.
-This can be done bu multiple operators from multiple computers,
+This can be done by multiple operators from multiple computers,
 and the unseal keys should not be stored together.

 Now the vault is unsealed for every user.